GayaneMirakyan/SPLab_Project/README.md

-	You must give input count of vertexes and edges, start and end, after it each vertex with a weight I write two tests, which you can run using ./run_test.sh build.sh script is for building all cpp files, and clean.sh is for cleaning after building.
+	You must give input count of vertexes and edges, start and end, after it each vertex with a weight I write two tests, which you can run using ./run_test.sh build.sh script is for building all cpp files, and clean.sh is for cleaning after building. randomNum.cpp is for generating random numbers.
+	TestForTest1.cpp is a test in which start and end are random numbers. buildForTest1.sh is for building and running first test with random numbers, You can run it using ./buildForTest1.sh